Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 Some of the complaints about iBuyers come from a lack of industry knowledge.
 These companies are primarily best for homeowners who need a fast, easy sale, whether it’s needing to sell to move an elderly relative into assisted living or to accommodate a sudden job change.
 If you’re in this situation or own a home that you can no longer afford or don’t want to take the time to prepare, an iBuyer can be a good option.

 Homeowners who have no external pressures on the sale, and a home in decent — even not great — shape, would be wise to also consult with an experienced real estate agent.
-A proven agent can help you price your home competitively, negotiate for a longer rent-back period if needed, and get more seller concessions.
+A proven agent can help you price your home competitively, negotiate for a longer rent-back period if needed, and connect you to various qualified buyers.
 HomeLight’s Agent Match service can connect you with a top real estate agent in your area.

 Writer Dena Landon contributed to this story.